-You can guess what job the connective tissues perform; they hold things together!
+You can guess what job the connective tissues perform-they hold things together!
 They give support and structure to the body.
 Examples are tendons, ligaments, cartilage, bone, fat, and blood.
 Blood?
 What is that doing in there?
 Well, it does "provide support" in that it transports food to the body, and removes wastes.
-Let's "go with the flow" and find out more about your blood.

 Your blood is made up of many parts.
 The red blood cells give it its red color.
 These cells are shaped like shallow bowls, and they are very flexible.
-They have to be, since they need to squeeze their way in and out of capillaries.
-Capillaries are the minuscule blood vessels where all of the big exchanges take place: wastes, oxygen, nutrients, and carbon dioxide.
+They have to be since they need to squeeze their way in and out of capillaries.
+Capillaries are the minuscule blood vessels where all the big exchanges take place: wastes, oxygen, nutrients, and carbon dioxide.
 The main job of the red blood cells is to transport oxygen from the lungs to the body.
 The oxygen is carried by a special protein called hemoglobin.